The cider trade

 As well as growing hops to brew beer, the Three Counties were famous for the cider and perry that came from the apple and pear orchards in the area.

-This interview with Mr Savage, the fruitgrower, was made for the Midland Montage section of ATV Midlands News in 1960.
-It gives an insight into orchard practices of the time, and some of the Wassail customs.
+In this interview for the Midland Montage section of ATV Midlands News in 1960, the journalist interviewed Mr Savage, the fruitgrower, about orchard practices and some of the Wassail customs.

 Tales from the Vale of apple picking and cider making

-The speakers in this audio clip were recorded during 2016-2017 by Julia Letts, oral historian, for Tales of the Vale, an HLF-funded oral history project in South Gloucestershire.
+Julia Letts, oral historian, recorded the speakers in this audio clip during 2016-2017 for Tales of the Vale, an HLF-funded oral history project in South Gloucestershire.

 Nothing Like the Old Cider

-This wonderful soundscape also comes from The Forgotten Landscape project, just down the road from our Gloucestershire orchards.
+A volunteer recorded this wonderful soundscape for The Forgotten Landscape project, just down the road from our Gloucestershire orchards.
 You’ll want to listen with a cider in your hand…

-The blog article lists of the contributors – singers, speakers and cider-makers all.
+The blog article lists the names of the contributing singers, speakers and cider-makers.

-In this recording, George Wright recalls how much cider he and his fellow farm workers would drink in a day whilst working in the orchards in Earl’s Croome and Pirton near Pershore.
+In this recording, George Wright recalls how much cider he and his fellow farm workers drank during the day whilst working in the orchards in Earl’s Croome and Pirton near Pershore.
 Clue: It’s a lot!

 He also tells an anecdote about being paid in three-penny bits because the farmer hadn’t enough large coins.